 Information for Prospective QM Applicants

 QM doctoral program graduates are prepared for faculty positions in academic settings, methodology positions in basic or applied research centers, or methodology positions in industry.
 Students work together with their advisor and advisory committee to refine their career goals, and tailor their research, coursework, and teaching experiences accordingly.
 The American Psychological Association reports that there are far more jobs for doctoral students trained in quantitative methods in psychology than there are applicants.
-Further information can be found here.
+Further information can be found here and here.

 The QM program is designed to lead to a Ph.D. degree within 5 years.
 In the first two years, students take a series of fundamental methods courses and begin working on research with their advisor.
 To build students' oral presentation skills, students present their research to the program on a yearly basis.
 Students who did not enter with a full year of calculus also complete such coursework in the Mathematics Department during this time.
 Students take an exam at the end of their second year that is based on reading lists related to content in courses they have taken up until that point.
 In their third year, students complete their masters thesis and continue research in collaboration with their advisor and others, while furthering their expertise with an individualized set of advanced coursework.
 In their fourth and fifth years students finish their coursework and conduct a dissertation project under the guidance of their advisor and other committee members, while building additional independent research and/or teaching skills relevant to their particular career goals.